The Circular Economy

 After 2 years of researching, I finally took the leap and purchased an Electric Vehicle (EV).

-Granted that, vehicles are the most recycled products in the world; however, the conversation about EV batteries reflects an increase consciousness of the Circular Economy.
+The conversation about EV batteries reflects an increase consciousness of the Circular Economy.

 In short, a recent survey conducted by Accenture found: